Tamarac, Florida: Education

-Other elementary schools serving sections of Tamarac include Discovery (Sunrise), Pinewood (North Lauderdale), Park Lakes (Lauderdale Lakes), Oriole (Lauderdale Lakes), and Lloyd Estates (Oakland Park).
+Other elementary schools serving sections of Tamarac include Discovery Elementary School (Sunrise), Pinewood Elementary School (North Lauderdale), Park Lakes Elementary School (Lauderdale Lakes), Oriole Elementary School (Lauderdale Lakes), and Lloyd Estates Elementary School (Oakland Park).

 Millennium 6–12 Collegiate Academy is the sole public secondary school in Tamarac; it was previously only a middle school, but its high school began operations in 2017.
 Tamarac has a middle school attendance zone serving the majority of the city (sections of the city limits west of NW 81 Avenue).
 High school students are not zoned to Tamarac; preference is given to those who attended Millennium middle, and those wishing to attend the high school must be eligible for dual-enrollment with Broward College.
-Other sections are served by Silver Lakes Middle in North Lauderdale, Lauderdale Lakes Middle in Lauderdale Lakes. and Rickards Middle in Oakland Park.
+Other sections are served by Silver Lakes Middle School in North Lauderdale, Lauderdale Lakes Middle School in Lauderdale Lakes. and James S. Rickards Middle School in Oakland Park.

 Much of Tamarac is zoned to J. P. Taravella High School in Coral Springs, and Piper High School in Sunrise, with Taravella serving northern areas and Piper serving southern areas.
 Other sections are assigned to Boyd H. Anderson High School in Lauderdale Lakes and Northeast High School in Oakland Park.

-The Roman Catholic Archdiocese of Miami previously operated Saint Malachy School in Tamarac.
+The Roman Catholic Archdiocese of Miami operates Saint Malachy School in Tamarac.